Betar: Armed struggle in Mandatory Palestine

+Decline and modern era

 Since the 1970s, Betar has suffered a decline in membership and activities.
 It remains much involved in Zionist activism, however.
 Tagar, Betar's young adult movement, was active on many university campuses throughout North America during the 1980s, as part of the Revisionist Zionist Association, and Betar played a major part in raising the awareness of Soviet oppression of Jews, and fighting for the right of Soviet Jews to emigrate to Israel.
 It remains relatively prominent in Australia and in Cleveland, Ohio.

 In the early 21st century, Betar had around 21,000 members globally.

-In 2014, Betar organized marches and demonstrations in France, to protest the rise in anti-semitic incidents there, including attacks against synagogues and individual Jews.
-At those marches, some Betar members displayed the emblem formerly used by the Jewish Defense League.